Best Free Midi Keyboard Software 2026 For Windows, Mac and Android

 Simple to use

 I plugged in my keyboard, and it did not work right away this time.
-The menus in the app are not all that easy to find either, as there are a bunch of icon keys you have to press, so I had to click around a bit to figure out how to do it.
+This app’s menus are hard to find because you have to press a lot of icon keys.
+I had to click around to figure it out.

 It’s very easy to turn on MIDI support by clicking a button that says “General MIDI.”
 Then, you can choose your MIDI keyboard from a list.